TheKingAde/AI-Powered-Support-Chatbot-with-Document-Upload/README.md

 ## Summary

-Deliver a **user-friendly, visually appealing chatbot web app** powered by OpenAI and trained dynamically on uploaded documents of any format — PDFs, spreadsheets, CSVs, images (OCR), and more.
+Deliver a **user-friendly, visually appealing chatbot web app** powered by g4f and trained dynamically on uploaded documents of any format — PDFs, spreadsheets, CSVs, images (OCR), and more.
 The chatbot should provide smart, context-aware responses based on the uploaded knowledge base, with a modern frontend featuring animations and smooth interactions.

 This project demonstrates your skills in: